slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Ashleigh Brilliant*
 > *"Good advice is something a man gives when he is too old to set a bad example."
 -- La Rouchefoucauld*

+- doing is learning
+> *"College is a fountain of knowledge...and the students are there to drink.*
+> *"Time is the best teacher; unfortunately it kills all its students.*
 -->

 > *"To improve is to change; to be perfect is to change often."